 - An invitation to give a short talk at the Division for Translational and Clinical Pharmacology Early

-- Reimbursement of up to $700 in travel expenses to the ASPET Annual Meeting at EB.
+- Reimbursement of up to $700 in travel expenses to the ASPET Annual Meeting.

 - The candidate can be self-nominated or nominated by other ASPET